muratk5n/thirdwave/en/README.md

 fact..

-Japan's Strategic Energy Plan, approved in October 2021, states that precisely this type of high-temperature gas-fired nuclear reactor will be used to produce hydrogen.
+Japan's Strategic Energy Plan, approved in October 2021, states that precisely this type of high-temperature gas-cooled nuclear reactor will be used to produce hydrogen.
 In addition, the Green Growth Strategy to achieve carbon neutrality by 2050, dated June 2021, states that HTTR reactors will be required to produce emission-free hydrogen in large quantities and at low cost by 2030.
 Which, in strategic infrastructure terms means it’s just around the corner"

 ---